AiAnonymousPT/COURSE-LLMs-from-Scratch/README.md

 - Discord: chat about any questions/issues/discoveries

 ### Projects
-- Build a working BPE tokenizer from scratch
+1) Build a working BPE tokenizer from scratch
-- Experiment with your own custom transformer block with multi-head self attention
+2) Experiment with your own custom transformer block with multi-head self attention
-- Pre-train and fine-tune a 1.5B parameter LLM on a publicly available dataset
+3) Pre-train and fine-tune a 1.5B parameter LLM on a publicly available dataset
-- Build GPT-2 entirely from scratch
+4) FINAL: Build GPT-2 entirely from scratch, fine-tune for your own usecase